|

 Location: Body (ventral nerve cord)

 Description: Ventral cord "dorsal B " motor neurons.
-These neurons innervate dorsal muscles.
+The DB neurons receive extensive input from PVC and innervates dorsal muscles and VDn.

 Neurotransmitter/ Neuropeptide: